To discipline your primary school child effectively, know that the rules that once applied when she was a preschooler no longer apply.

 Peter offers this parent-tested tip: “Sometimes when I’m talking to Yuvaraj, I include personal stories of how I was disciplined when I was young and how it has benefited me.
 Or how differently I was disciplined and how we’re using a different approach.

 “We also frequently tell him that he has younger siblings who look up to him, so he also needs to set a good example for them.”

-Your struggle disciplining your 7-year-old will be an ongoing one – and it might even get worse as she enters the angsty teen years.
+Your struggle disciplining your primary school child will be an ongoing one – and it might even get worse as she enters the angsty teen years.
 Remember, you used to be a tween once a upon a time, so having the right amount of empathy will come in handy.